creifenscheid/cleanup_tools/Documentation/Index.rst

    `CC BY-NC-SA 4.0 <https://creativecommons.org/licenses/by-nc-sa/4.0/>`__ (Creative Commons)
    license

-This extension provides the possbility to implement cleanup services easily.
+This extension provides cleanup tools and the possibility to implement cleanup services in your TYPO3 installation.
 Inspired by commands of core extension "low level"

 **TYPO3**